telmar3/PHYS139_FinalProject/README.md

  - Inverse Z-score

 Furthermore, the SNR and noise reduction pipeline is integrated into this notebook.
 The noise reduction and SNR are done using the predicted noise data given a GW strain input into the model after postprocessing

+### cnn_model_final_customloss.ipynb
+This notebook is an attempt at creating the model architecture with the proper DeepClean loss function.
+This file was not integrated with the other files in time and unfortunately could not be used to measure pipeline performance.